1020 Brussels

 - The customised map will be saved on your Google Maps automatically.

-- You can remove the map easily in when you click “CLOSE” on the left menu of Google Maps.
+- You can remove the map easily when you click “CLOSE” on the left menu of Google Maps.
 (Scroll down your mobile screen if you cannot see this map)

 Note that the version saved on your mobile is non-satellite.
 If you want the satellite mode as shown, you have to refresh your map by keying in “Royal Greenhouses of Laeken”.
 Then, you can select the satellite background.
 The satellite background has been blurred like below for security reason, therefore, stick to the Default version.